ANNA Logo

 What is a Company Registration Number (CRN)?

-If you want to register a company in the UK you can use our free all-in-one company formation service and get not only your CRN number, but also your business banking and accounting sorted at the same time.
+If you want to register a company in the UK, you can use our free all-in-one company formation service and get your CRN number and your business banking and accounting sorted simultaneously.

 CRN formats in the UK